ganakailabs/cloudeval-docs/docs/getting-started/overview.md

 - Explore sample infrastructure diagrams
 - Try the AI chat assistant
 - Test diagram features
-- See cloudeval in action
+- See Cloudeval in action

-**Tip:** Use the playground to get familiar with cloudeval before working with your own infrastructure.
+**Tip:** Use the playground to get familiar with Cloudeval before working with your own infrastructure.

 ## Step 3: Create Your First Project